fortran-lang/stdlib/doc/specs/stdlib_bitsets.md

-type that serves as the ancestor of `bitset_64` and `bitset_large`. `bitset_type` defines one method, `bits`, all of its other methods are deferred to its extensions. `bitset_64` is a bitset that can handle up 64 bits. `bitset_large` is a bitset that can handle up `huge(0_bits_kind)` bits.
+type that serves as the ancestor of `bitset_64` and `bitset_large`. `bitset_type` defines one method, `bits`, all of its other methods are deferred to its extensions. `bitset_64` is a bitset that can handle up to 64 bits. `bitset_large` is a bitset that can handle up `huge(0_bits_kind)` bits.
 All attributes of the bitset types are private.
 The various types each define a sequence of binary values: 0 or 1.
 In some cases it is useful to associate a logical value, `test`,